« View All Posts

 William has been a truck driver since 2001 and has been driving for ATS for a decade.
 He has both tanker and open-deck experience.

-Just when you’ve navigated through winter and the snow and think you’re in the clear, construction season hits.
+Welcome to construction season!
+Just when we make it through winter, here comes another season that's tough to drive through.
 Between that and pothole season, it can be a literal nightmare trying to navigate the roads.

 I have advice for navigating construction season without getting into accidents and without any incidents.
-I also have tips for trip planning to help you avoid getting stuck on roads you can’t be on.
+I also have trip planning tips to help you avoid getting stuck on roads you can’t be on.

 Digger on the side of a road.